 QUICK ANSWER

-Florida land prices are one of the most-searched real estate questions in the state, and one of the most-misleading.
+Florida land prices are one of the most-searched real estate questions in the state, and one of the easiest to misread.
 The honest answer is that "cost of land in Florida per acre" depends almost entirely on what kind of land you mean and where in the state it sits.
 A pasture in rural Hardee County and a buildable lot in Miami Beach are both "land in Florida per acre," but they are not in the same market.

 This guide is the orientation map.
 It explains the USDA NASS statewide anchors, the four county categories that drive most of the price variance, what increases or decreases price per acre, and where to verify current numbers for the specific parcel you care about.